onflow/sc-eng-gaming/README.md

     flow keys generate
     ```

-    1. Onboard the new user with a `GamePieceNFT.Collection` & `ChildAccount.ChildAccountManager` with a child account, passing the generated public key & initial funding amount we'll pass from the parent to the child account.
+    1. Onboard the new user with a `GamePieceNFT.Collection`, `RockPaperScissorsGame.GamePlayer` & `ChildAccount.ChildAccountManager` with a child account, passing the generated public key & initial funding amount we'll pass from the parent to the child account.
+This transaction also configures necessary game resources in the created child account, namely `GamePieceNFT.Collection` & `NFT` as well as access to the parent account's `RockPaperScissorsGame.GamePlayer` via their `RockPaperScissorsGame.DelegatedGamePlayer` Capability
     ```
-    flow transactions send ./transactions/onboarding/onboard_new_user.cdc <PUBLIC_KEY> 10.0 RPSClient "Child account used for RockPaperScissors web app" "https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcR2KvcOwctyase2_P7lQxbxIutmLKFPch6rNw&usqp=CAU" "https://www.cheezewizards.com/" --signer parent-main
+    flow transactions send ./transactions/onboarding/onboard_new_user_and_player.cdc <PUBLIC_KEY> 10.0 RPSClient "Child account used for RockPaperScissors web app" "https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcR2KvcOwctyase2_P7lQxbxIutmLKFPch6rNw&usqp=CAU" "https://www.cheezewizards.com/" --signer parent-main
     ```

     1. Get the child account's address giving the script the public key used to create the new account.
     ```
     flow scripts execute ./scripts/child_account/get_child_address_from_public_key.cdc 01cf0e2f2f715450 <PUBLIC_KEY>
+    ```

+    1. Get the NFT IDs in the child's Collection
+    ```
+    flow scripts execute ./scripts/game_piece_nft/get_collection_ids.cdc 0x179b6b1cb6755e31
     ```

     1. The child account will then be created.
 You will want to add this account to your `flow.json` in [advanced format](https://developers.flow.com/tools/flow-cli/configuration#advanced-format-1).
 Be sure to find the child address (likely `0x179b6b1cb6755e31`) in the emitted events and input the previously generated private key under the account's `privateKey` attribute in the `flow.json`.
 You will also want to add an alias for the `parent-main` account's private key since that account also has key access to the newly created `child` account.
 The `accounts` attribute in your `flow.json` should look like this: